Documentation-Pro/react-calendar.github.io/docs/index.md

 ### Props

-Props are the arguements passed to a react component.
-Props determines the behavior of a component.
+Props are the arguments passed to a react component.
+Props determine the behavior of a component.

 * `value` : sets the selected date.